mikavir/scrub-savers/README.md

 - **Main Navigation**

-    - The Main Navigation feature allows users to sort products by profession, color, and category, enabling a more tailored shopping experience.
+    - The main navigation feature allows users to sort products by profession, color, and category, enabling a more tailored shopping experience.
 By streamlining navigation, the Main Navigation enhances user satisfaction and encourages more efficient browsing.

 ![screenshot](documentation/features/feature10.png)